panoply/liquify/web/readme.md

 ## Install

-If you're using this as a boilerplate or wish to contribute to the [Liquify](#) project, clone the repository and run `npm install` to install all dependences.
+If you're using this as a boilerplate or wish to contribute to the [Liquify](#) project, clone the repository and run `npm install` to install all dependencies.

 ## Services